 Comprehensive income is comprised of two subsets-net income and other comprehensive income.
-Amounts in accumulated other comprehensive income relate to foreign currency translation adjustments and unrealized gains (losses) on marketable securities.
+Amounts in accumulated other comprehensive income relate to foreign currency translation adjustments and unrealized gains or losses on marketable securities.
 The foreign currency translation adjustments are not adjusted for income taxes because these adjustments relate to indefinite investments in non-U.S. subsidiaries.
-As of January 31, 2008, 2007 and 2006, accumulated other comprehensive income consists of foreign currency translation adjustments of \$5,370, \$4,667 and \$1,053, respectively and unrealized gains on marketable securities, net of tax of \$1,865 and unrealized losses on marketable securities of \$383 and \$525, respectively.
-Gross realized gain's are included in other income and were not material to the Company's financial statements for all three years presented.
+As of January 31, 2009, accumulated other comprehensive income consisted of a foreign currency translation loss of \$14,496.
+As of January 31, 2008, accumulated other comprehensive income consisted of a foreign currency translation gain of \$5,370.
+As of January 31, 2009, other comprehensive income included an unrealized loss, net of tax, on marketable securities of \$3,251 and as of January 31, 2008, an unrealized gain of \$1,865, net of tax, on marketable securities.
+Gross realized gains are included in other income and were not material to the Company's financial statements for all three years presented.